Technology & Intellectual Property

 From a technology contracting perspective, Ireland is a common law jurisdiction, which means that its legal concepts are recognised and understood by most foreign investors, including US multi-nationals.

-These factors also make Ireland attractive for international high potential start-ups and entrepreneurs, which have a growing representation in Ireland, particularly in software, online and fintech sectors.
+These factors also make Ireland attractive for international high potential start-ups and entrepreneurs, which have a growing representation in Ireland, particularly in software, online, AI and fintech sectors.

 Privacy & Data Security